internworks-ssinphinite/SupriyaNaik--Bike-Service-Booking-Platform/README.md

-# 🏍️ Bike Service Booking Platform
+# 🏍️ Bike Service Booking Platform (BikeServe+)

 ## 📌 Overview
-The **Bike Service Booking Platform** is a web-based application designed to simplify the process of booking bike servicing appointments.
-It connects customers with nearby mechanics and service centers, allowing for seamless online booking, tracking, and service management.

-This platform enables users to schedule, manage, and track their bike service appointments easily, while mechanics can view and update booking statuses in real time.
+**BikeServe+** is an online bike service booking platform that simplifies how customers and mechanics manage service appointments.
+It was created to address issues with manual booking, delays, and lack of real-time updates.

+The platform allows customers to easily book services, choose packages, select available time slots, and track their service progress online.
+Mechanics can view assigned bookings, manage slot timings, update service status, and mark them as completed efficiently.

+The backend, developed using **Flask**, handles all API operations and connects to a **MySQL** database for secure and organized data storage.
+The **React.js** frontend provides a smooth, responsive, and user-friendly interface for both customers and mechanics.

+I designed a structured database to manage users, bookings, packages, and slot details effectively.
+During development, I resolved challenges such as booking updates, slot conflicts, and API routing errors through backend refinements.
+Overall, **BikeServe+** ensures a fast, transparent, and efficient system for managing bike service bookings with proper slot arrangements.

 ---

 ## 🚀 Features

-### 🧑‍💻 For Customers
+### 🧑‍💻 Customer Features
-- User registration and login
+- Register and log in securely
-- Browse available service packages
+- Browse service packages
-- Book bike servicing appointments
+- Book bike service appointments online
-- View booking history and status updates
+- Track service status and view booking history
-- Receive real-time notifications on service progress

-### 🔧 For Mechanics / Admin
+### 🔧 Mechanic Features
-- Manage bookings (accept, reject, mark as completed)
-- View assigned customer details
-- Manage service packages and schedules
-- Dashboard with analytics and reports

----

-## 🏗️ Project Modules

-1. **User Module**
-   - Login / Signup
+- Login to mechanic dashboard
-   - Book Service
-   - Booking History
-   - Profile Management

-2. **Mechanic Module**
-   - Manage Bookings
-   - Update Booking Status
-   - View Customer Details

-3. **Admin Module**
-   - Manage Mechanics
-   - View All Bookings
+- View assigned bookings
-   - Manage Packages
-   - Reports and Analytics
+- Update and mark bookings as completed

 ---